devTeaa/codegen-openapi-ts/README.md

 - Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds
 - Quick, lightweight, robust and framework-agnostic 🚀
 - Supports generation of TypeScript clients
-- Supports conversion from Swagger 1.x/2.x to OpenAPI 2.x/3.x
+- Supports conversion from Swagger 1.x/2.x to OpenAPI 2.x/3.x with [`api-spec-converter`](https://github.com/LucyBot-Inc/api-spec-converter)
 - Supports JSON and YAML files for input
-- Supports generation through CLI, Node.js and NPX
+- Supports generation through Node.js
 - Supports tsc and @babel/plugin-transform-typescript
 - Supports external references using [`json-schema-ref-parser`](https://github.com/APIDevTools/json-schema-ref-parser/)